 An Environmental Site Assessment or Environmental Impact Assessment is often preformed to ensure that decision makers consider the environmental impacts when deciding whether or not to proceed with a project.
 There are two types: Phase I Environmental Site Assessments and Phase II Environmental Site Assessments.

-A Phase I Environmental Site Assessment (ESA) is reporting by a qualified environmental professional on real estate property that might have contamination.
+A Phase I Environmental Site Assessment is a fundamental part of the real estate due diligence process and provides important information about environmental liabilities associated with a property being purchased.
 The Phase I ESA is generally considered the first step in the process of environmental due diligence.
 In Illinois, standards for performing a Phase I site assessment have been set forth by the American Society for Testing and Materials.

 If a Phase I ESA identifies Recognized Environmental Conditions (RECs) of the site by contaminants, a Phase II ESA may be conducted.
 The Phase II ESA includes sampling and laboratory analysis to confirm the presence of hazardous materials.
 Depending on the results of the samples, the Phase II ESA should outline additional site investigation needs, and potential remedial actions that may be required to clean up the property.